Savannah At-Large candidates to debate at TLC luncheon

 It’s happening from 10:30 a.m. to 1 p.m. at the Savannah Convention Center during the Tourism Leadership Council’s (TLC) monthly luncheon.
 The debate will begin at 11 a.m.

-Tickets have been sold out, though WSAV will be livestreaming the debate at wsav.com/livenow.
+Tickets have been sold out, though WSAV will be livestreaming the debate on this page and on Facebook.

 The event is possible thanks to a partnership between TLC, the Savannah Area Chamber of Commerce, the Savannah Downtown Business Association and WSAV.